Park out front-plenty of parking-and come on in. You wouldn’t

 marching crisply across the paper, to delicately-presented watercolors of New Mexico

 landscapes.
-Its abstract in one frame, intricately detailed underwater world in
+It’s abstract in one frame, intricately detailed underwater world in

 another, and over there the head of a beautiful Indian woman emerges from bright slashes